h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "Version" here.
 The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
 This flag controls how the implementation signals use of this protocol via ALPN.

 When set, this flag contains the list of permitted ALPN versions in humanly readable form.
 The implementation may allow multiple values in one variable, or allow multiple variables, or instead use two configuration for "minimum" and "maximum" allowed versions.
-We assume here that there is one variable, which can be configured as:
+We assume here that there is one variable, which can contain either no value, or else a list of one or more versions which the current implementation supports.
+In this specification, the possible values are:

 * unset,
-* containing value "1.0" - require historic RADIUS/TLS
+* "1.0" - require historic RADIUS/TLS
-* containing values "1.0" and "1.1" - allow either historic RADIUS/TLS or RADIUS/1.1
+* "1.0.
+1.1" - allow either historic RADIUS/TLS or RADIUS/1.1.
+This MUST be the default value for both clients and servers.
-* containing value "1.1" - require RADIUS/1.1.
+* "1.1" - require RADIUS/1.1.

 This configuration is also extensible to future ALPN names if that extension becomes necessary.
 New versions can simply be added to the list.
+Implementations can then negotiate the highest version which is supported by both client and server.

 A more detailed definition of the variable and the meaning of the values is given below.